NNPDF/nnpdf/doc/sphinx/source/n3fit/methodology.md

 In NNPDF3.1 there were a number of datasets added in order to constraint positivity based on DIS and fixed-target Drell-Yan processes.
 A similar technology and methodology is implemented in `n3fit` based on a penalty term controlled by a **positivity multiplier**.

 The main difference to `nnfit` is that in `n3fit` a hard threshold is set such that no replicas generating negative values for the positivity sets are generated.
+In few words, the `nnfit` code tolerates negative predictions within a specific boundary defined in the runcard with the `poslambda` key.

 ``` important:: The positivity multiplier is a hyper-parameter of the fit which require specific fine tuning.
 ```